UNK9090/USMDebugMenuPC/README.md

-Ultimate Spider-Man Debug menu for PC Recreation of the PS2 version's debug menu for the PC version

-Download Get the menu from here

-Installation Rename binkw32.dll in the game's folder to binkw32_.dll Copy the binkw32.dll in the zip file to the game's folder Usage Keyboard X - opens and closes the menu UP/DOWN Arrows - moves the current select option up and down ENTER - executes the selected option LEFT/RIGHT Arrows - changes the value of the current boolean option ESCAPE - go to previous menu Current implemented options Warp Allows to teleport to any in-game region

-NOTE: Points of Interest(POI) are only used in missions and the option only works when the direction arrow is visible

-District variants Allows to switch between variants of given regions

-Level Select contains Hero Select and two options that not works

-Hero Select Allows to switch with true of false between all available characters

-NOTE: peter_parker and peter_hooded are versions of peter without powers, used in the first missions of the game

-Game An folder that contains 4 sub folders DevOpt Flags, DevOpt Int, Game Flags and Saved Game Settings

-Game Flags Allows to modify others in-game flags that controls certain behaviours contains 3 types of God Mode.
-God Mode if set 1 = invicible One Hit Kill if set 1 = kill all enemies Bomb Mode if set 1 = mega damage and destroy all cars

-Character Viewer you can launch and view only a lot of characters bossess on city.

-DevOpt Ints unfortunately there are 76 options that not works.

-Missions contains 7 sub folders called JF JG KF KG KH LH LG.

-DevOpt Flags Allows to modify in-game flags that controls certain behaviours Live in Glass House: disables the Area unavailable messages

-Script Access to in-game scripts that allow the player to tap into debug features.

-Progression Set your progress to any point in the game.

-Extending functionality If you desire to add any new option(s) to the menu, it's very simple. create_menu is used to create a new menu. add_debug_menu_entry is used to add entries to a menu.

-License This project is MIT licensed
+# Ultimate Spider-Man Debug menu for PC

+**Recreation** of the PS2 version's debug menu for the PC version

+## Download

+Get the Custom menu from [here](https://github.com/UNK9090/USMDebugMenuPC/releases) Get the menu original from [here](https://github.com/krystalgamer/usm-debug-menu/releases)

+## Requirements

+* ultimate spider-man pc widescreen

+## Installation

+* First download ultimate spider-man pc widescreen [here](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/usm)
+* Then extract UltimateSpiderMan.WidescreenFix.zip on desktop
+* Copy script folder and dsound.dll on game folder
+* Rename `debug_menu.dll` in the game's folder to `debug_menu.asi`
+* Copy the `debug_menu.asi` in the zip file to the game's folder

+## Usage

+Keyboard
+* **X** - opens and closes the menu
+* **UP/DOWN Arrows** - moves the current select option up and down
+* **ENTER** - executes the selected option
+* **LEFT/RIGHT Arrows** - changes the value of the current **boolean** option
+* **ESCAPE** - go to previous menu

+Dualshock 4
+* **PS Button** - opens and closes the menu
+* **UP/DOWN Pads** - moves the current select option up and down
+* **X Button** - executes the selected option
+* **LEFT/RIGHT Pads** - changes the value of the current **boolean** option
+* **O Button** - go to previous menu

+## Current implemented options

+### Warp

+Allows to teleport to any in-game region

+**NOTE**: Points of Interest(POI) are only used in missions and the option only works when the direction arrow is visible

+### District variants

+Allows to switch variants of given regions

+### Character Viewer

+Allows to switch and view all available characters on menu unlockables

+### Hero

+Allows to switch between all available heroes

+**NOTE**: `peter_parker` and `peter_hooded` are versions of peter without powers, used in the first missions of the game

+### Game

+Allows to modify in-game flags that controls certain behaviours
+* God Mode: enable hero invulnerable
+* One Hit Kill: Kill all enemies
+* Bomb Mode: Destroy all cars and kill all enemies
+* Monkey Time: Enable Watermark timer only on game
+* Show Fps: Show all game infos and fps
+* Show Memory Info: Show Memory bar on game

+### Dev Opt Flags

+Allows to modify flags options that controls certain behaviours
+* Live in Glass House: disables the `Area unavailable` messages
+* Gravity: disable gravity on city
+* Unlock All Unlockables: unlock all menu unlockables
+* Env Map Tool: is dev tool that change the game map

+### Dev Opt Int

+Allows to modify int options that controls certain behaviours

+Note: this int options not working on game

+### Save Opt

+Empty Menu

+### Script

+Access to in-game scripts that allow the player to tap into debug features

+### Progression

+Set your progress to any point before to start the mission in the game

+### Missions

+This is a work in progress menu need add stuffs

+## Extending functionality

+If you desire to add any new option(s) to the menu, it's very simple.
+`create_menu` is used to create a new menu.
+`add_debug_menu_entry` is used to add entries to a menu.

+## License

+This project is MIT licensed